 Here is some inspiration for any kid who wants to be on the forefront of something huge!

-3D-printed food may seem weird, and even unappetizing, but for now, think more about how it might help us solve world hunger.
+3D-printed food that's edible?
+Yes!
+While seemingly strange on the surface, 3D-printed food can greatly assist in ending world hunger.
 For instance, using vegetable proteins, the first piece of meat was recently printed.